Felicia Hemans: Personal life

-In 1812, she married Captain Alfred Hemans, an Irish army officer some years older than herself.
-The marriage took her away from Wales, to Daventry in Northamptonshire until 1814.
+On 30 July 1812, Felicia Browne married Captain Alfred Hemans, an Irish army officer some years older than herself.
+The marriage took her away from Wales, to Daventry in Northamptonshire (where Alfred was an adjutant of the Northamptonshire militia) until 1814, the year her father died in Québec on a business trip.
 During their first six years of marriage, Hemans gave birth to five sons, including G. W. Hemans and Charles Isidore Hemans, and then the couple separated.
-Marriage had not, however, prevented her from continuing her literary career, with several volumes of poetry being published by the respected firm of John Murray in the period after 1816, beginning with The Restoration of the Works of Art to Italy (1816) and Modern Greece (1817).
-Tales and Historic Scenes was the collection which came out in 1819, the year of their separation.
+Marriage had not, however, prevented her from continuing her literary career.
+Several volumes of poetry were published by the respected firm of John Murray in the period after 1816, beginning with The Restoration of the Works of Art to Italy (1816) and Modern Greece (1817).
+The collection Tales and Historic Scenes came out in 1819, which she was awarded £50 (equivalent to ~£3,600 in 2024) for the best poem on The Meeting of Wallace and Bruce on the Banks of the Carron, this year would also be Hemans' separation.